A) Author Information

 - Use proper formatting for each type of source and always using a hanging indent.
 The first line of the citation will begin on the margin, subsequent lines are indented (opposite of a footnote/endnote).

 - The bibliography must be ordered alphabetically.

 - Please note that name of the first author in the bibliography is inverted while in the case of more than one author rest of the names are not inverted.
 For more information regarding the Chicago Bibliography, please click.

 - Terms of other languages should be in Italics and explained/ translated.

 - Academic jargon that is specific to a particular discipline needs to be thoroughly elaborated upon or footnoted.

-- Authors should attach a plagiarism report with manuscript authorized by Library sources.
+- Authors should attach a plagiarism report with a manuscript authorized by library sources.